• Skip to primary navigation

 Ingredients

-• 6 ounces pork belly or shoulder (or beef chuck, round, or loin)
+• 6 ounces pork belly or shoulder (or beef chuck or brisket)

 • 1/2 cup juice from kimchi

-• 1 teaspoon gochugaru (Korean red chili pepper flakes)
+• 1 to 2 teaspoons gochugaru (Korean red chili pepper flakes)

 • 1 or 2 scallions, roughly chopped